 Other Lending Options

-A VA loan should probably always be the first option for veterans buying a home in Omaha or Council Bluffs to consider.
+A VA loan should probably always be the first option for veterans buying a home in Omaha or Omaha to consider.
 Still, you should explore all the lending options to find the best fit for you and your particular circumstances.

 Some viable mortgage loan options are: